Garrison, New York: Media

 Garrison is served by two weekly newspapers: The Highlands Current, founded in 2010 and published on Friday, and the Putnam County News & Recorder, founded in 1868 and published on Wednesday.

 Schools

-Garrison is home of the Garrison Union Free School, or GUFS.
-GUFS is a K–8 school.
+Garrisons students are served by the Garrison Union Free School, a K–8 school.
 Graduating students have the choice of going to Haldane High School in Cold Spring or across the river to James O'Neill High School in Highland Falls for high school.

 Haldane High School is located in Cold Spring and was awarded a Blue Ribbon school in 2016.
-Some notable teachers include Lee Posniack (Earth Science & Astronomy/Meteorology), Lou Sassano (Math Department), Mark Patinella (Biology & Forensics), Brian Ogden (Global History), and Dr. Eric Richter (English).

 The Manitou Learning Center is a private Garrison school that emphasizes bilingual education, experiential learning and purposeful play.